-SRK inspected the resloped Main Zone and Jewelbox waste dumps (Photo 24 and Figure 12).
-It was noted that at the northeast end of the JewelBox dump, there was evidence of some erosion (Photos 25 and 26).
-Following the 2017 DSI, monitoring pins were installed at the base of the erosion gully to monitor any deepening of the gully over time.
-It was noted that the gully had not deepened but there was evidence of some minor sideway erosion.
-This erosion does not impact the stability of the dump.
+SRK inspected the resloped Main Zone and Jewelbox waste dumps (Photo 24) shown in Figure 12.
+It was noted that at the northeast end of the JewelBox dump, there was evidence of some erosion (Photo 25).
+SRK had recommended in the 2018 DSI that additional monitoring pins be installed to monitor any deepening of the gully over time.
+It was noted during this inspection that the gully had not deepened and there was no impact on the stability of the dump.